MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

     - Add a subject: **Free stuff for Adatum users**

-    - body of the message: **Please click on me for free toys from Tailspin Toys.**
+    - Body of the message: **Please click on me for free toys from Tailspin Toys.**

 6. Select the entire text string that you just added in the body of the message.